YKLoh666/AACS2204-Past-Year-Answer/2024-JAN/answer.md

 -|-
-Used by method overloading | Used by method binding Decide method implementation to use at compile time | Method implementation is binded at runtime Class type of the reference variable decides the method implementation to use | Actual class of the referenced object decides the method implementation to use
+Used by method overloading | Used by method binding Decide method implementation to use at compile time | Method implementation is binded at runtime The class type of the reference variable decides the method implementation to use | Actual class of the referenced object decides the method implementation to use
-Match with method header, which consists of the method name and parameter list (data type, order and number of parameters) | Match with method signature
+The method is decided by matching the overloaded method signature within a class family | The method is decided by matching the overriding method signature from the actual class up to the parent class hierarchically.

 c)